-Today hath dawned for us as a day of radiant joy, illumining the right renowned feast of the twenty-six venerable ones; noetically gladdening the souls and hearts of all with the grace of the Spirit, Whom we praise in right fitting hymns.
+Today hath dawned for us as a day of joy, radiantly illumining the right renowned feast of the twenty-six venerable ones; and it noetically gladdeneth the souls and hearts of all with the grace of the Spirit, Whom we praise in right fitting hymns.

 That ye might receive everlasting life in the heavens, O most wise ones, ye gave your bodies over to temporal fire, denouncing the heresy of the Latins.
 Wherefore, rejoicing today, we celebrate your festival.

-O ever-memorable choir of the honored and venerable ones, we honor you with faith, and with faith we chant, crying: Deliver now from all sorrow, tribulation and affliction those who honor you, that we may reverently celebrate your festival in hymns.
+O ever-memorable choir of the honored and venerable ones, we honor you with faith, and with love we chant, crying: Deliver now from all sorrow, tribulation and affliction those who honor you, that we may reverently celebrate your festival in hymns.

-Theotokion: The choirs of celestial intelligences and the assembly of all the saints honor thee, O Lady; for thou gavest flesh to the incorporeal Word of God, of Whom the angels stand in awe, and didst become the Mother of God, who by thy birthgiving hast alone broken down the middle-wall of ancient enmity.
+Theotokion: The choirs of celestial intelligences and the assembly of all the saints honor thee, O Lady; for thou hast given flesh to the incorporeal Word of God, of Whom the angels stand in awe, and didst become the Mother of God, who by thy birthgiving hast alone broken down the middle-wall of ancient enmity.